lulzzz/bot-littleaccountant/README.md

-# bot-littleaccountant
+# Little Accountant Bot

-A bot that helps you collect and manage your daily invoices, bills etc.
+A Skype bot that helps you collect and manage your daily spendings, bills etc.